OrionMD/pacsbin-documentation/docs/integration/dimse-proxy.md

 # DIMSE to DICOMweb proxy server

-If your image archive has limited or no support for DICOMweb, I have created a simple proxy server to translate incoming DICOMweb requests to DIMSE, and DIMSE responses back to DICOMweb.
-This is an incomplete implementation of the standard, serving specifically the purposes of the Pacsbin uploader.
+If your image archive has limited or no support for DICOMweb, you can use our simple proxy server to translate incoming DICOMweb requests to DIMSE, and DIMSE responses back to DICOMweb.
+This is an incomplete implementation of the standard, serving specifically the purposes of the Pacsbin uploader, so do not rely on this server for general purpose DIMSE to DICOMweb proxying.

 This server can be installed on a local linux virtual machine at your institution and configured to act as a DIMSE peer to forward requests to your image archive.

 ## Quick start